maubuz/2W6-Notes/docs/wk14/css_frameworks.md

    <br>

    Note that Bootstrap has a dependency on **jQuery** and **Popper.js**, which are two JS frameworks.
-Therefore you also have to include them in your pages, and thus forcing your visitors to download them.
+Therefore you also have to include them in your pages, and thus force your visitors to download them.

    <br>